azavea/grout-schema-editor/README.md

 | `api.groups.readWrite` | String | Name of the staff (read-and-write) authentication group in your Grout API server.
 Corresponds to the `USER_GROUPS['READ_WRITE']` setting in [Grout Server](https://github.com/azavea/grout-server). |
 | `record.limit` | Number | Default number of Records to retrieve from the API for any `GET` request. |
 | `localization.timeZone` | String | The timezone of this application.
 Should be formatted as a [tz database timezone identifier](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones). |

+### A note on "related content"

+The schema editor uses the term "related content" to refer to a _form_ contained on a RecordType.
+Related content allows you to namespace fields, so that if you had, say, a `Cat` RecordType and you wanted to store information about the `Owner`, you could have a `Cat Details` related content form and an `Owner` related content form, and each form could have a separate `name` field without confusing Grout.

+In the data collection views (`Add/Edit Records`), each related content will show up as a separate editable form.

+By default, every new RecordType will be created with a `<RecordType> Details` related content form.
+If you plan to store large data like Images on Records, the `Details` form can sserve as a good place to store simple metadata about a Record, since the Grout API lets you query only for Record details using the `details_only` query parameter.
+For more information, see the [Grout API documentation](https://github.com/azavea/grout#api-documentation).

 ## Developing